-There are two purpose codes for migrant education - Migrant Regular and Migrant Summer.
-Use the Migrant Summer purpose code for planning expenses for direct summer services to migratory children during the months of June, July or August.
+There are three purpose codes for migrant education - Migrant Regular, Migrant Summer, and Private Schools.

+- Migrant Summer: Use the Migrant Summer purpose code for planning expenses for direct summer services to migratory children during the months of June, July or August.
 Funds in the Migrant Summer purpose code must be approved by May 31.
-DEED will allow districts to carry forward any remaining funds in the approved Migrant Summer purpose code to operate summer programs in July or August of the following fiscal year.
-All other expenses must be entered in the Migrant Regular purpose code, including all expenses for identification and recruitment.
+DEED will allow districts to carry forward any remaining funds in the approved Migrant Summer purpose code to operate summer programs in July or August of the following fiscal year. - Private Schools: Use the Private Schools purpose code for expenses for participating private schools as indicated on the Title I-C Private School Allocations page. - Migrant Regular: All other expenses must be entered in the Migrant Regular purpose code, including all expenses for identification and recruitment.
 There is no carryover for funds budgeted in the Migrant Regular purpose code.